NeurodataWithoutBorders/nwbinspector/docs/best_practices/image_series.rst

 codec is wrong the re-encoding settles both at once:
 ``ffmpeg -i input.avi -c:v libx264 -crf 18 -pix_fmt yuv420p output.mp4``.

 For lossless video, use FFV1.
-It compresses two to three times smaller than uncompressed video with identical pixel values, adds per-frame checksums, and handles grayscale and high bit depth without the chroma subsampling that consumer codecs impose, which is why the preservation community standardised on it.
-FFV1 is normally paired with MKV, but the container makes no practical difference here: every tool that reads FFV1 handles MKV and AVI alike, and no browser decodes lossless video whatever it is held in.
-Lossless data should never be re-encoded to a lossy codec.
+It is much smaller than uncompressed video with identical pixel values, adds per-frame checksums, and handles grayscale and high bit depth, which is why it is widely used for archival video.
+FFV1 is usually paired with MKV, but the container matters less here, since browsers do not play lossless video in any container.
+If lossless data is important, be careful not to accidentally re-encode it to a lossy codec.

 Check function: :py:meth:`~nwbinspector.checks._image_series.check_image_series_external_file_format`